Your Ultimate Guide to Visiting Iceland in October

 Relaxing in a hot spring is a favorite Icelandic pastime and a great way to unwind after a day of hiking or road-tripping.
 Especially with the chilly weather, jumping into the naturally warm waters feels incredible!

 You’ll find many options across the country.
 We also took the time to visit other local springs, Myvatn Nature Baths in the north and Reykjadalur Hot Springs, which requires a hike to reach the river.
-Other popular spots include Secret Lagoon and Laugarvatn Fontana geothermal baths, which are perfect for when you’re exploring the Golden Circle.
-Just keep in mind that for some local spots, you’ll have to brave the cold and walk outside in your bathing suit to get inside.

 Hiking in Iceland in October

 Though it’s not the height of summer, hiking in Iceland in October is still possible!
 You’ll be able to enjoy this beautiful outdoor activity with fewer tourists on the trails.
-Multi-day hikes might not be an option from the beginning of October because it’s too cold for camping, but you can opt for one of the many single-day trips.

 Thingvellir National Park is home to some of the country’s most iconic hikes, and the Skaftafell Nature Reserve in the southeast offers some of the best autumn scenery, with glacier views and waterfalls like Svartifoss.
-Another iconic region for hiking is Landmannalaugar, with its rhyolite mountains and natural hot springs that you can access on tours.

 Sightseeing in Reykjavik

-Reykjavík, Iceland’s capital, is full of Nordic charm.
-It has a cozy downtown area, fantastic restaurants, tons of museums, and a surprisingly lively nightlife.
 One of my favorite things to do here was simply stroll through the streets lined with cute, colorful houses.
 (Technically, they’re a mix of houses and buildings, but either way, the vibrant colors and pointy rooftops give the city a unique, postcard-worthy look).
 If you’re into history and culture, you can opt to join one of the many walking tours.

 Lastly, don’t forget to indulge in some local cuisine.
-A popular local café is Café Loki, where we tried some delicious lamb and the controversial (for its taste) fermented shark.
+A popular local café is Café Loki, here we tried some delicious lamb and the controversial (for its taste) fermented shark.
 For a special dinner, visit Grillmarkaðurinn, a beautiful restaurant with dishes that will blow your mind, including whale, puffin, reindeer, and horse!

 Last Words…